-For the year ended 31 December 2023, the five individuals whose emoluments were the highest in the Group were two Executive Directors and three employees (2022: three Executive Directors and two employees).
-The emoluments of the highest paid individuals who are not Executive Directors are set out below and fell within the following bands.
+For the year ended 31 December 2024, the five individuals whose emoluments were the highest in the Group were one Executive Director, one senior management and three employees (2023: two Executive Directors and three employees).
+The emoluments of such three highest pay employees are set out below and fell within the following bands.